-When the draft – or conscription – was initiated for the first time in 1863 there were large riots in New York City.
-Poor White people rioted because they were angry that wealthier individuals could literally buy their way out of the draft and because they feared that Black people, who were exempt, would take their jobs.
-Involuntary servitude, or forced service in the armed services has been instituted off and on since then depending upon the military’s need for conscripts.
+When the military draft was initiated for the first time in 1863 during the Civil War there were large riots in New York City.
+Poor White people rioted, angry that wealthier individuals could literally buy their way out of the draft, and fearful that Black people, who were exempt, would take their jobs.

-There was some opposition to the draft even before major U.S. involvement in the Vietnam War began.
-Neither college students, who by definition were generally not poor nor people of color, were given exemptions from service so the poor and disadvantaged – who could not afford to go to college – were drafted at higher rates.
-Consequently, the poor and people of color were also were injured and killed at disproportionately higher rates.
+Jumping ahead 100 years, there was some opposition to the draft even before major U.S. involvement in Vietnam began, again because of the lack of fairness and because of its purpose in enabling the war.
+College and graduate students who, almost by definition, were neither poor nor people of color, were given draft exemptions.
+However, poor and disadvantaged men not in college were drafted at higher rates and were consequently injured and killed at higher rates.

-It is no surprise then that young people around the world, opposed to the war and objecting to the racism and channeling nature of the draft organized against it.
-At the same time, in America the draft forced each individual subject to it to scour their conscience.
-Cooperation with the draft by just carrying a draft card was seen as supporting the war.
+It is no surprise then that young people, opposed to the war and objecting to the racism and channeling nature of the draft, organized against it.
+At the same time, the draft forced each individual subject to it to examine their conscience.
+Cooperation with the draft by just carrying a draft card, as required by law, was seen by some as supporting the war.

 Some who filed for conscientious objector status opposed the war in Vietnam based on their belief in the theory of a “Just War” or because of their religious beliefs against killing.
 Members of The Resistance argued that it was the draft system itself, and the war it enabled, that needed to be stopped.
 They believed that it was not acceptable for some to be exempted while others were not; the whole system was wrong and moral individuals should not cooperate with it.